orionprotocol/sdk/docs/INTEGRATION.md

 When you got "pool" that means that you need just call method on exchange contract to make swap (DEX only swap execution).
 When you got "aggregator" that means that you need to send order to aggregator and wait for execution (aggregator can execute order on CEX'es and DEX'es)

 Orion Protocol requires method to transfer your funds from you.
-When you swap tokens (not ETH in Ethereum, not FTM in Fantom, not BNB in Binance Smart Chain), we using approve to reach this goal.
+When you swap tokens (not ETH in Ethereum, not FTM in Fantom, not BNB in Binance Smart Chain), we use approve to reach this goal.
 But approve is not always possible.
 For example, if you want to swap BNB for ORN, you can't approve BNB because BNB is **not token**.
 BNB is native currency of Binance Smart Chain.
 So, in case when native currency is asset in AND route is "aggregator", you **should [deposit](../README.md#deposit)** funds (native cryptocurrency) to the exchange contract.

 If you don't want to deposit funds to the exchange contract, you can set "poolOnly" option to true.